 Symptoms of Traumatic Brain Injury (TBI)

 Of course, not all concussions, or even TBIs, are fatal.
 However, employees who have suffered series head injuries on the job may suffer long-term consequences.
-Often, these injuries are career-ending, and have a serious impact on quality of life.
+Often, these injuries are career-ending and have a serious impact on the person’s quality of life.
 Traumatic brain injuries vary depending on the area of the brain affected and the severity of the injury.
 Some possible symptoms of TBI include: